pall-valmundsson/puppet-createrepo/README.md

 ####`enable_cron`

-Enable regular repository updates via cron or Puppet.
+Enable regular repository updates via cron.
+If `false` repositories will be updated on puppet runs.

 - *Default*: `true`